WalletScrutiny/WalletScrutinyCom/_android/com.silenca.cryptoneed.md

 ## Verdict

 This is a self-custodial app.
-However, when we searched github for the appID 'com.silenca.cryptoneed', it [returned 0 results](https://github.com/search?q=com.silenca.cryptoneed&ref=opensearch).
-There were also no links on their homepage pointing to github.
+There were also no links on their homepage pointing to Github or mention of any source code.
+In case we had missed something, we searched github for the appID 'com.silenca.cryptoneed', it [returned 0 results](https://github.com/search?q=com.silenca.cryptoneed&type=code).
+With this information, we conclude that this has **no source** code.